reepay/reepay-woocommerce-payment/Readme.txt

 == Changelog ==
 v 1.8.4.1
 - [Fix] - Age verification support.
-- [Fix] - Capture for individual orderlines with discount did not include VAT.

 v 1.8.4
 - [Fix] - Can use saved card to pay for WooCommerce subscription product in WooBlocks checkout.